Our place in an American tradition

 What about the allies who invest?

 Allies are welcome as members and investors.
-The Wefunder Regulation CF round accepts investment from anyone who wants to participate at a minimum of one hundred dollars.
+The community round is open to anyone aligned with the mission who wants to back it, pledge-first today and activated through Wefunder as interest crosses the staged thresholds.
 Allies participate as members of the network and as owners of the company.
 The mission is the orientation.
 Alignment with the mission is the membership criterion.

 15